OGRECave/blender2ogre/NodeAnimations.md

 Select frame 60 and change the value of the `Offset` slider to 1.0 and press `I` to insert a Keyframe at frame 60.

-The cube follows the path but the speed is not constant, to have a constant speed it is necesary to modify the `F-Curve` and set it to linear interpolation.
+The cube follows the path but the speed is not constant, to have a constant speed it is necessary to modify the `F-Curve` and set it to linear interpolation.

 To do this, go to the `Graph Editor` and select `Key->Interpolation Mode->Linear`, now the cube will follow the path at a constant speed.